Nitload-NSI/StgSharp/ReadMe.md

 - **Parsing Primitives**: Reusable tokenizer and grammar building blocks
 - **Analysis Pipeline**: Structured processing for language-like inputs

 NGRA is a foundation for higher-level language tooling.
-It does not replace `StgSharp.Script`; the planned Script implementation depends on NGRA and has not started yet.
-The source currently under `StgSharp.Script` is retained from the earlier EXPRESS implementation and is not part of the active core solution.
+It does not replace `Nitload.Script`; the planned Script implementation depends on NGRA and has not started yet.
+The source currently under `Nitload.Script` is retained from the earlier EXPRESS implementation and is not part of the active core solution.

-### StgSharp.Graphics
+### Nitload.Graphics

 Managed graphics infrastructure built on Common and Mathematics: